What We Do

 We look to focus on the needs of people in the community around us and in the wider world so that, through our actions, others may be touched by the love of God.

 We are an active church that seeks to discover God at work in our lives and in the lives of others.

 Through worship, learning, caring and in sharing the love of Jesus, we look to become His disciples.
 We are active as Christians in the local community and many groups find a home in our wonderful modern premises.

 Whether you are visiting us through the website or at the church itself, I pray that you will glimpse something of the life we share in Christ, and that you may share that life too.

 A traditional act of worship is celebrated on Sundays at 10.30am and Tuesdays at 10.30am.

 The main celebration of the Week is on Sunday at 10.30am and is led by a variety of ministers and local preachers, lasting about an hour.
 Children are present for the first part of the service and there is usually an all age talk.
 The service consists of hymns and modern songs, prayers, Bible readings and a 15-20 minute talk about the readings or other Christian themes.
 Music is led by the choir and congregation and always accompanied by the organ, piano or worship band.

-Sunday 6.30pm Quiet Intimate Evening Service in the small Chapel
+Sunday pm Quiet Intimate Evening Service in the small Chapel (currently suspended)

 The church supports long-established uniformed organisations for children and young people and a number of community groups use our premises.